wilburc/wilburc.github.io/_posts/2016-02-19-literally-the-worst.md

 ## My worst online experience

 Now, you may think that the password incident above was from an old, under-designed website.
-That may be true — but an incident equally egregious, an experience that claims the #1 spot in my “Worst digital experiences 1993–2016,” occurred at the hands of a company you’ve definitely heard of.
+That may be true—but an incident equally egregious, an experience that claims the #1 spot in my “Worst digital experiences 1993–2016,” occurred at the hands of a company you’ve definitely heard of.

 <img src="/files/2_19_itunes_store.png" data-action="zoom">